The most efficient route to unlimited design variety

 - Finishes that resemble expensive chromes or metallics can now be created from a dry process

-As addition to the IMD-decoration the Insert Molding offers by a higher deformation of the foil further possibilities where decoration of strongly contoured and formed parts is requested.
+As addition to the IMD-decoration the Insert Molding offers by a higher deformation of the transfer finishing further possibilities where decoration of strongly contoured and formed parts is requested.

 Insert Molding combines hot stamping process, vacuum-forming and molding process.